MatiasOrlando/TMDBfront/README.md

 Search and display movies: Users can search for movies/tv shows.
 Once a search is executed, the app displays a list of movies that match the search criteria.

-Display details of a selected movie/show: Users can access comprehensive information about a particular movie, such as the plot summary, cast and crew members, ratings, and reviews.
+Display details of a selected movie/show: Users can access comprehensive information about a particular movie, such as the plot summary, cast and crew members, ratings, and trailers.

 Add and remove movies to/from favorites: Users can add their preferred movies to their favorites list, which they can access later.
 Users can also remove movies from their favorites list if they change their minds.

 Display favorites list: This feature allows users to view their favorites list, which contains all the movies and tv shows they have added.
 Users can use this list to keep track of their favorite content.

+Create a "Watch later" list: Users can keep a list of movies they intend to watch in the future.

 <br>